DND Flyway: Construction

 The implementing agency was NTBCL, which was owned by the IL&FS.
 NTBCL had given the civil Construction work of DND Flyway to Japan based Mitsui-Marubeni Corporation Ltd. It has grade separated Trumpet interchange on Delhi end and Cloverleaf interchange on Noida end which is further connected to the Noida–Greater Noida Expressway.
 Denmark based Kampsax International was tasked with surveying, mapping & providing geographic information for the project.

 The project included the construction of a flyover at Ashram Chowk which was handed over to the Delhi Public Works Department (PWD) for maintenance.
 The 552.5 meter long Main bridge and 3 minor bridges over the Yamuna river was constructed at a cost of ₹408 crores (₹4.08 billion), whose construction was started on 1 January 1999.
 The commercial service for public was started on 7 February 2001, costing ₹8 for one side journey.
-NTBCL in 2006, started the construction of an extension to link Mayur Vihar with DND Flyway which was opened to traffic on 19 January 2008.
+NTBCL in 2006, started the construction of a 1.5 km long extension to link Mayur Vihar with DND Flyway which was opened to traffic on 19 January 2008.